dirk/hivm2/doc/design.md

 ## Assembly

-An extremely high-level representation of the program's execution.
-Assembly is entirely untyped and composed of just a limited set of primitive statements and structures:
+A high-level representation of the program's execution.
+Assembly is entirely untyped and composed of just a small set of primitive statements and structures:

 - mod
 - extern